dropdel/simple-note-app/README.md

 # simple-note-app
-a simple note app in node.js
+A simple note app in node.js